waggle-sensor/waggle-docs/docs/about/resources/wsn-manual.md

 ---

-# Wild Sage Node manual
+# Wild Waggle Node manual

-The Wild Sage Node "Getting Started" manual is complete overview of getting started with your new WSN.
+The Wild Waggle Node "Getting Started" manual is complete overview of getting started with your new WSN.

 [Download WSN manual](./WSN_GS_V1.pdf)